 photo by Amanda de Cadenet for Violet Magazine.

-Fariha Róisín is a multidisciplinary artist, born in Ontario, Canada.
-She was raised in Sydney, Australia, and is based in Los Angeles, California.
-As a Muslim queer Bangladeshi, she is interested in the margins, liminality, otherness, and the mercurial nature of being.
-Her work has pioneered a refreshing and renewed conversation about wellness, contemporary Islam, degrowth and queer identities and has appeared in The New York Times, Al Jazeera, The Guardian, Vice, Village Voice, and others.
+Born in Ontario, Canada, they were raised in Sydney, Australia, and are based in Los Angeles, California.
+As a Muslim queer Bangladeshi, they are interested in the margins, liminality, otherness, and the mercurial nature of being.
+Their work has pioneered a refreshing and renewed conversation about wellness, contemporary Islam, degrowth and queer identities and has appeared in Al Jazeera, The Guardian, Vice, Village Voice, and others.